Last Updated on

 Once you come up with your Google search queries, you can add them by clicking Upload -> Enter Manually.

 Paste your queries in the window that pops up, then click Next, then click OK.
+To see your custom extraction data, you will need to scroll horizontally to the right.
+Below a screenshot of extracted data from 6 Google search queries.

 Click the Export button located right next to the Upload button to save your crawl and save the document as an Excel file.